AntirWiki/Antir/content/index.md

+---
+title: Antiran Compendium
+---

-Welcome to the Compendium Antiran, the source for all knowledge about the continent of Antir, its history, and the world it occupies.
+Welcome to the Antiran Compendium, the source for all knowledge about the continent of Antir, its history, and the world it occupies.

+Antir is a fantasy world created by me with help from my friends, so I could have a setting of my own for TTRPG games (particularly Pathfinder 2e).

 A good place to start is the [[Antir]] page, which will let you explore the continent.